LIT-EIA/adapt-esdc-tour/README.md

 - **_graphic (object)**: Path to the background image displayed behind the step.
 - **_pinfinder (string)**: Only used with special Authoring Tool plugin.
 - **_pin (object)**: Properties for the pin, including position and direction.
+  - _left: Left position of the pin.
+  - _top: Top position of the pin.
+  - _bubbledirection: Direction of the bubble.
+  - _bordercolor: Bubble border color.